 This, my filmmaking friends is the future.
 The opportunities available to independent filmmakers will soon become abundant in ways Hollywood has never experienced.
 The traditional Motion Picture Studio model that involves physical Film Prints and DVD sales through retail outlets and video rental stores is eroding.
 Just like the economical demise of record shops, children in our lifetime will never know what it’s like to peruse the isles of a video rental store.

 In months to come, I hope to share the some of the wonderful opportunities available to new feature filmmakers.
-But for now, know this: The future is now!
+But for now, know this: The future of self distribution is now!